Data-Induced Interactions of Sparse Sensors Using Statistical Physics: Methodology

-To enable systematic design of the sensor configuration, we aim to maximize the determinant of the matrix $A$ in the reconstruction \eqref{eqn:reconstruction}.
-The matrix determinant corresponds to the volume of the confidence ellipsoid around the maximal likelihood reconstruction.
-The choice to maximize the determinant is known as D-optimal design \cite{deaguiar1995doptimal, manohar2018data}, contrasted with A-optimal and E-optimal designs (matrix trace and spectral gap, respectfully).
+In order to enable systematic design of the sensor configuration, we aim to maximize the determinant of the matrix $\mathbf{A}$ in the reconstruction \eqref{eqn:reconstruction}.
+The matrix determinant corresponds to the volume of the confidence ellipsoid around the maximal likelihood reconstruction\chg{, as well as the expected Shannon information gain \cite{chaloner1995bayesian}}.
+The choice to maximize the determinant is known as D-optimal design \cite{deaguiar1995doptimal, manohar2018data}, contrasted with A-optimal and E-optimal designs (\chg{inverse} matrix trace and spectral gap, respectfully).

-The general idea of the computation is to relate the (log-) determinant of $A$ to the locations of the sensors, both in absolute space and with respect to each other.
+The general idea of the computation is to relate the determinant of $\mathbf{A}$ to the locations of the sensors, both in absolute space and with respect to each other.
 The dependence of sensor placement on absolute coordinates is equivalent to a 1-body interaction, or external field.
 The dependence of sensor placement on relative positions is equivalent to 2-body, 3-body, and higher order sensor interactions.

-Below we derive the functional form of interactions to all orders directly from the training data.
+\chgtwo{In statistical physics, models with these properties are commonly referred to as the \emph{Ising model} originally developed to explain spontaneous magnetization via alignment of magnetic moments of atoms in metals \cite{brush1967history}.
+The two defining features of an Ising model is a binary nature of each decision variable and the interaction of no more than two variables in a single term, although many variations exist in modern literature \cite{lynn2016maximizing, lynn2019surges}.
+The sensor placement problem qualitatively appears to have those two features: each pixel either has a sensor or not, and a set of sensors attempts to capture the signal variance while avoiding redundancy between the sensors.} Below we derive the functional form of interactions to all orders directly from the training data \chgtwo{in order to make the mapping from sensor placement to the Ising model explicit and quantitative.}

-We start with transforming the determinant of $A$ into the determinant of a related matrix by using Sylvester's determinant theorem:
+We start with transforming the determinant of $\mathbf{A}$ into the determinant of a related matrix by using Sylvester's determinant theorem:

 which converts an $r\times r$ matrix into a $p\times p$ matrix, with size directly related to the number of sensors.

 To deepen the analogy with energy in physics, we identify the \emph{negative} log-determinant with the Hamiltonian of a sensor set $\gamma$: